BKaperick/Bryan-Kaperick.me/content/poetry.fr.md

 >
 >As if we owed each other more than that.
 >As if I wanted to know.
->As if I wanted to cling onto the drapes of her   insecurities.
+>As if I wanted to cling on to the drapes
+>of her insecurities.
 >As if I'd want to reveal a clouded sky.
 >As if she'd want to do the same.
 >As if I didn't mull